 What to do With Too Much Zucchini: Make Muffins!

-So I got a little carried away buying zucchini at the market.
-Then I realized I would be the only one home for the next week.
+I got a little carried away buying zucchini at the market and then I realized I would home alone for the next week.
 Ooops.
-How to use too much zucchini?
-While I grill it and sauté it to eat over brown rice (a vegetarian dinner when I am alone), and even turn it into noodles, I wanted to do something else.
+While I grill zucchini and sauté it to eat over brown rice and even turn it into noodles, I wanted to do something else.
 Baking sounded good.

 Zucchini Applesauce Muffins